Donnchadh IV, Earl of Fife

-Donnchadh IV, Earl of Fife [Duncan IV] (1289–1353) was sometime Guardian of Scotland, and ruled Fife until his death.
-He was the last of the native Scottish rulers of that province.
+Donnchadh IV, Earl of Fife [Duncan IV] (1289–1353) was a Scottish nobleman who was Guardian of Scotland and the last native Scottish Mormaer of Fife from 1289 until his death.

 He was born in late 1289, the same year as his father Donnchadh III's murder.
-He therefore came into the Mormaerdom as a baby.
-He was so young that the honour of crowning John Balliol – normally the hereditary right of the Mormaer of Fife – was delegated to a knight, namely Sir John de St. John.
+He therefore inherited the Mormaerdom as a baby.
+He was so young that the honour of crowning John Balliol – normally the hereditary right of the Mormaer of Fife – was delegated to a knight, namely John de St. John.
 He also missed the crowning of Robert the Bruce, owing to his captivity in England.
 Robert was forced to call upon Donnchadh's sister, Isabella, to officiate in his absence.

-His initial support for Robert has been doubted, but in 1315, a year after the Battle of Bannockburn, he resigned his Mormaerdom to King Robert for a regrant.
-The agreement with Robert ensured that the Mormaerdom would not be held by the king, and that the arms of Fife should always be unique from the similar royal arms.
+Donnchadh's initial support for Robert has been doubted, but in 1315, a year after the Battle of Bannockburn, he resigned his Mormaerdom to King Robert for a regrant.
+The agreement with Robert ensured that the Mormaerdom of Fife would not be held by the king, and that the arms of Fife should always be unique from the similar royal arms.
 If Donnchadh were to die childless, King Robert would grant it to someone, by default Alan of Menteith.
 This was because Donnchadh's wife was in the custody of the English, and there was obviously some pressure from the men of Fife to retain their own regional ruler.
-He was present at the negotiations which led to the Treaty of Edinburgh-Northampton, and a signatory to the Declaration of Arbroath.
+He was present at the negotiations which led to the Treaty of Edinburgh-Northampton, and was a signatory to the Declaration of Arbroath.

 The Earl of Fife fought with the Bruce loyalists at the Battle of Dupplin Moor where, he being made prisoner, changed sides and, with William Sinclair, Bishop of Dunkeld, a great adherent of Robert the Bruce, crowned Edward Balliol King of Scots at Scone on 24 September 1332.
-The following year, on 19 July 1333, he fought with the Scottish army at the Battle of Halidon Hill, when he was again captured.
+The following year, on 19 July 1333, he fought with the Scottish army at the Battle of Halidon Hill, where he was again captured.

 In 1306, Donnchadh married Mary de Monthermer, a granddaughter of Edward I of England.
-He died with no male heirs.
+He died in 1353 without any male heirs.
 He is important because he was the last male Gaelic ruler of Fife.
-When he died in 1353, he was succeeded in his mormaerdom by his daughter Isabella, who married four times:
+He was succeeded in his mormaerdom by his daughter Isabella, who married four times: